Counseling: Nutritional Counseling For Your Health

 Nutrition counseling is professional counseling from a dietician to assess and address dietary habits and promote healthy eating on an individual level—essentially letting you know how to listen to your body and give it the food it needs.
 Generally, this begins with a recording of one's food intake in a certain amount of time.
 The most common and more concise method is recording what one has eaten over two weekdays and one weekend day.
 Registered dietitians can evaluate your food intake, offer tips for taking better care of your body, and provide meal plans or suggest intuitive eating, among other forms of support.

-Your medical history and physical condition, including body weight, may also be assessed.
+Your medical history and physical condition, including body weight, may also be assessed during nutritional counseling.
 This has traditionally been done using weight-for-height tables and body mass index (BMI) to determine whether someone is “underweight” or “overweight” in relation to their height.
 These metrics are largely falling out of favor, however, as neither takes muscle mass, genetic predispositions, medical conditions, or variations from physical sex and ethnicity into account.
 Healthcare providers may use other methods to measure body fat content independent from weight, among other factors.
 They may also look at your medical records from other healthcare professionals for more information regarding your health.

 Online therapy for improved dietary habits